 In this option students will cover the additional curriculum content to enable them to take 3 separate Science GCSEs, namely Biology, Chemistry and Physics.
-The Triple Science option is not more difficult than the Combined Science course, there is simply more content.
+The Triple Science option is not more difficult than the Combined Science course (see P.11), there is simply more content.